This page has been put together to signpost you to sources of official statistics. All the sources detailed here are available to the public.

 2.5.
 The Scottish Index of Multiple Deprivation (SIMD)

 The Scottish Index of Multiple Deprivation aims to identify the most deprived areas across Scotland.
 The most recent version of the SIMD (SIMD 2016) was published in August 2016.
+The next version is expected late 2019/early 2020.

 Information published on the Scottish Government’s website includes: